-- "C."-Lamps off and dynamo giving its maximum output. - "L."-Head lamp (low filament), tail lamp and side car lamp (when fitted) on; dynamo giving maximum output. - "H."-With the exception that the high filament is in the place of the low filament, the conditions are exactly the same as in position "L."
+- "Off."-Lamps off, and dynamo not charging. - "C."-Lamps off and dynamo giving half its normal output. - "L."-Head lamp (pilot light), tail lamp and side car lamp (when fitted) on; dynamo giving maximum output. - "H."-With the exception that the driving light is in the place of the pilot light, the conditions are exactly the same as in position "L."